3 Things That Can Happen If Your Air Conditioner Isn't Level

 3. More Wear and Tear

-If your air conditioner isn’t level, it may vibrate more than normal.
-This can create annoying sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause annoying noises when on and even require air conditioning repair.

 Too much vibration could: